odota/web/README.md

 * `npm install`
 * `npm start`
 * Visit port 8080 on your development machine.
 You can configure the port used by webpack-dev-server in `webpack.config.js`.
 * Ready to make a pull request?
-Run `npm run build` to make sure the build runs and there are no linting errors.
+Run `npm run lint` to make sure there are no linting errors.

 Tech Stack
 ----